-Were you or a loved one diagnosed with Cutaneous T-Cell Lymphoma (CTCL) after using Dupixent® (dupilumab)?
-You may be entitled to compensation.
+If you or a loved one were diagnosed with cutaneous T-cell lymphoma (CTCL) after using Dupixent®, you may be eligible to file a lawsuit and seek financial compensation.

-Dupixent (dupilumab) is an injectable prescription drug approved by the FDA to treat:
+Dupixent (dupilumab) is a prescription injectable drug used to treat:

 For background on CTCL, visit the National Cancer Institute (NCI).